genesis-sim/genesis-2.4/genesis/src/README.txt

     look in src/Makefile.dist for comments relevant to your operating system.

-    You must have the X Window System X.org (or X11R5, X11R6) in order to successfully compile and run graphical GENESIS.
+    You must have the X Window System X.org (or earlier X11R5, X11R6) in order to successfully compile and run graphical GENESIS.
 The runtime files associated with this software package will be installed on most computers, but the development files may not be.
-If you have determined that these files are not installed on your system, install them from the original installation media; look for some variation on 'X11 development'.
+If you have determined that these files are not installed on your system, install them from the original installation media;
+    look for some variation on 'X11 development'.
 Check the web site for your OS or use your package manager to download them.

     In general, it is best to install most of the C software development libraries that are available for your system.